Tim Sexton: Philanthropy

-Sexton acts an advisor to or, a director (past or present) of the Yale University’s Thorne Prize for Social Innovation in Health or Education, Rock the Vote, USC’s Center for Body Computing, Alliance for Climate Education, Medical Aid for El Salvador, EMA, Liberty Hill Foundation and he is a co-founder of Southern California's E2 (Environmental Entrepreneurs).
+Sexton has acted as an advisor and/or, a director (past or present) of the Yale University’s Thorne Prize for Social Innovation in Health or Education, Rock the Vote, USC’s Center for Body Computing, Alliance for Climate Education, Medical Aid for El Salvador, EMA, and Liberty Hill Foundation.
+He is a co-founder of Southern California's E2, Environmental Entrepreneurs.